mavnn/VisualInk/content/infoPages/a_guide_to_ink.md

 The `speaker`, `scene`, and `music` variables are special variables that control the sound and images displayed by Visual Ink.
 Any other variables are all yours!

+You can use the "Change" buttons at the top of the editor to automatically add a line in your script changing the speaker, scene, or music to something that exists in your library.
+Don't have the thing you need in your library?
-Down the right of the script editor you'll see a list of speakers, scenes, and music that you have available.
-You can always upload more by going to the sections in the main menu bar.
+You can always upload more by going to the relevant section in the main menu bar.

+It can be really helpful to add variables to track things like money, resources, or hit points depending on the type of story you're writing.

-Useful quick tip: if you're keeping track of a number that goes up or down by one way of doing it.
+Useful quick tip: if you're keeping track of a number that goes up or down by one, we do that so often there's a special "cheat" way of doing it.

 <ink-element>